matcluck/music-organiser-plugin/README.md

 - [`payne0420/djay-pro-autohotcue`](https://github.com/payne0420/djay-pro-autohotcue) (MIT) is the principal prior implementation behind local hot-cue analysis.
 Historical integration work used commit `686ff9fe7f8c7391874e3784d214fad62d9ccaa9`.
 - [`mcroydon/djcues`](https://github.com/mcroydon/djcues) (BSD-3-Clause) is relevant prior art for semantic A-H cue placement.
 - [`CPJKU/beat_this`](https://github.com/CPJKU/beat_this) (MIT) supplies the learned beat/downbeat tracker used by the cue engine.
-- [`dylanljones/pyrekordbox`](https://github.com/dylanljones/pyrekordbox) (MIT) underpins the standalone Rekordbox publication route maintained in the separate Rekordbox skill.
+- [`dylanljones/pyrekordbox`](https://github.com/dylanljones/pyrekordbox) (MIT) underpins the standalone Rekordbox publication route maintained in the separate Rekordbox plugin.

 See each upstream project for its complete license and notices.
 The marketplace is independent community tooling and is not affiliated with Algoriddim, AlphaTheta, Pioneer DJ, or Rekordbox.